The NJ online casino industry generated $87.6 million in revenue in September, and that’s good enough for its second-best month ever.

-The current NJ online casino streak coincides with when the state-mandated shutdown as a result of COVID-19.
+The current NJ online casino streak coincides with the state-mandated shutdown as a result of COVID-19.
 The closure lasted 100-plus days.
-Several months since the properties reopened, the casinos are restaurants still aren’t operating anywhere close to full capacity.
+Several months since the properties reopened, the casinos and restaurants still aren’t operating anywhere close to full capacity.

-The scenario continues to have a signifiant impact on land-based revenue.
-September’s $190.6 million is down 15% from September ’19.
-After NJ online casino and NJ sports betting revenue ($13.5 million for Atlantic City license holders) are factored in, total gaming revenue is actually up 3% for the month compared to the same period last year.
+The scenario continues to have a significant impact on land-based revenue.
+September’s $190.6 million is down 15% from September 2019.
+After NJ online casino and sports betting revenue ($13.5 million for Atlantic City license holders) are factored in, total gaming revenue is actually up 3% for the month compared to the same period last year.

-Whether or not gamblers are visited their AC casino of choice these days, the mobile play is the one constant right now.
+Whether or not gamblers are visiting their AC casino of choice these days, mobile play is the one constant right now.

-As we get further into fall, there will continue to so many unknowns regarding land-based operations, The NJ online casino industry is in a different boat right now, and it clearly shows when looking back at the last five months:
+As we get further into fall, there will continue to be many unknowns regarding land-based operations.
+The NJ online casino industry is in a different boat right now, and it clearly shows when looking back at the last five months: